microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-02.md

 If students choose to deploy a private cluster, the coach should be prepared to explain key networking concepts and how a private AKS cluster works differently from a non-private AKS cluster.

+Deploying a private AKS cluster requires multiple Azure resources to be deployed and configured BEFORE deploying AKS.
+These include:
+- Hub & Spoke VNets that are peered to each other
+- An Azure Firewall with proper egress network rules set on it
+- A User Defined Route (UDR)
+- A VM jumpbox with Azure CLI & kubectl CLI installed to access the private AKS cluster

 In the `/Solutions/Challenge-02/Private` folder, you will find a set of YAML files that deploy the Whoami sample application to a private AKS cluster.
 These YAML files have multiple placeholders in them that need to be replaced with values in order to deploy them to an AKS cluster.

 The script blocks below in the collapsable section demonstrate how to complete all steps of this challenge if you choose to deploy a private AKS cluster.
+The script blocks use the Azure CLI to deploy and configure the Azure resources.

+The script blocks also replace the placeholders in the YAML files with the actual values to use before then applying the YAML files to the AKS cluster.

+It is unrealistic to expect students to come up with all of the Azure CLI code below from scratch to deploy this configuration.
+It is likely they will find existing articles on the Internet that describe how to deploy a private AKS cluster and copy/paste from them.

+Here's an example reference article: [Fully Private AKS Clusters Without Any Public IPs: Finally!](https://denniszielke.medium.com/fully-private-aks-clusters-without-any-public-ips-finally-7f5688411184)

 <details>
 <summary>Click to expand/collapse</summary>